DennisByberg/clo24-denbyb94-exam/docs/adr/ADR-013-sqlalchemy.md

 - **FastAPI integration**: Works well with Pydantic models
 - **Industry standard**: Most popular ORM in Python ecosystem

-**Note:** Supervisor warned that SQLAlchemy can be "tricky to configure" and "bråkig" (troublesome), but I see this as a valuable learning opportunity.
+**Note:** Supervisor warned that SQLAlchemy can be tricky to configure but I see this as a valuable learning opportunity.
 The challenge of getting it configured correctly will be good preparation for real-world development.

 ## Consequences